 15 CAR § 370-107.
 Grant fund disbursement.

-(a)(1) To disperse payment of grant, the Tourism Division of the Department of Parks, Heritage, and Tourism must receive all required documentation no later than thirty (30) calendar days after the conclusion of the festival.
+(a)(1) To disperse payment of grant, the Tourism Division of the Department of Parks, Heritage, and Tourism must digitally receive all required documentation no later than thirty (30) calendar days after the conclusion of the festival.

-(2) For advertising that runs or is purchased on or after May 15, the documentation must be received before June 28 to be processed and paid by end of fiscal year.
+(2) For advertising that runs or is purchased on or after May 15, the digital documentation must be received before June 28 to be processed and paid by end of fiscal year.

 (b) Failure to meet required deadlines will result in forfeiting grant funding.